There are roadmaps of Six Sigma - DMAIC roadmap and DMADV roadmap.

 - Six Sigma helps companies reduce cost, boost performance and improve productivity

-- Six Sigma improves project outputs by reduction of inefficiencies and eliminating defects
+- Six Sigma improves project outputs by eliminating defects and increasing levels of quality

-- Six Sigma increases customer loyalty and decreases dissatisfactio
+- Six Sigma increases customer loyalty and decreases dissatisfaction

-- Certified Six Sigma Professionals support the increase of ROI significantly
+- Six Sigma Professionals contribute to the increase of ROI

 The levels of Six Sigma certifications make use of the so called system of belts to denote the level of six sigma skills and competence of leaders and teams within a six sigma project.